-Exposure can come in a number of ways, the most common of which is inhalation (breathing in).
-Once asbestos fibres have been released and become airborne they can be taken into the lungs.
+Exposure can come in a number of ways, the most common of which is inhalation (breathing it in).
+Once asbestos fibres have been released and become airborne, they can be taken into the lungs.

 When in the lungs, asbestos fibres can cause scarring (Asbestosis), usually resulting from heavy exposure.